steaks/leo-query/docs/next/introduction/why.md

 ### Putting It All Together

 Now let's put together the full app.
-Notice your state and data loading logic is **centeralized** in one place with Leo Query stack and dispersed with the TanStack Query stack.
+Notice your state and data loading logic is **centralized** in one place with Leo Query stack and dispersed with the TanStack Query stack.
 Having your state and data logic in a centralized place will make tracking bugs and building enhancements easier.

 Dive in deeper by looking at working examples with a [Leo Query](https://codesandbox.io/p/sandbox/todos-0-3-0-d75vj5) stack and a [TanStack Query](https://codesandbox.io/p/sandbox/todos-tanstack-query-zy9zyc) stack.